snosrap/csv2html/README.md

 csv2html
 ========

-Convert CSV to formatted HTML using Markdown and Python's csv "sniffer" heuristics
+Convert CSV to richly-formatted HTML using Markdown and Python's csv "sniffer" heuristics

 Features
 --------